virvw/mne-python/doc/manual/c_reference.rst

     Regularize the planar gradiometer section (channels for which the unit of measurement is T/m) of the noise-covariance matrix by the given amount.
 The value is restricted to the range 0...1.
-For details, see :ref:`cov_regularization`.
+For details, see :ref:`c_legacy_cov_regularization`.

 ``--magreg <value>``

     Regularize the magnetometer and axial gradiometer section (channels for which the unit of measurement is T) of the noise-covariance matrix by the given amount.
 The value is restricted to the range 0...1.
-    For details, see :ref:`cov_regularization`.
+    For details, see :ref:`c_legacy_cov_regularization`.

 ``--eegreg <value>``

     Regularize the EEG section of the noise-covariance matrix by the given amount.
 The value is restricted to the range 0...1.
-For details, see :ref:`cov_regularization`.
+For details, see :ref:`c_legacy_cov_regularization`.

 ``--diagnoise``